 Houston Naturopathy Universities with Degree Program Information

 There are only five accredited naturopathic medicine schools in the U.S., none of which are in Texas.
-Learn about related programs in Houston, admission info and program requirements to make an informed education decision.
+Learn about related programs at three schools within 25 miles of Houston, admission info and program requirements to make an informed education decision.

 There are no naturopathy schools in the Houston area.
 However, since naturopathy involves natural techniques including massage and manipulation, nutrition, botanicals and herbals, acupuncture and homeopathy, local schools that offer programs in these disciplines may provide an acceptable alternative to prospective naturopathy students.